 Most indemnification clauses cover third-party claims — situations where someone outside the contract (a customer, a regulator, a bystander) brings a claim and the indemnifying party must step in.
 That's different from direct claims between the contracting parties themselves, which are typically governed by the limitation of liability clause.

-Be careful when indemnification clauses blur this line by using language like "any losses, including those arising from claims by either party."
-That expands indemnification beyond third-party situations into covering the other party's direct claims against you — effectively eliminating the limitation of liability cap for those disputes.
+Some indemnification clauses blur this line with language like "any losses, including those arising from claims by either party."
+That phrasing expands indemnification beyond third-party situations into covering the other party's direct claims against the indemnifying party — effectively eliminating the limitation of liability cap for those disputes.

 Indemnification clauses are present in virtually every commercial contract.
-The questions to ask are: is it mutual or one-way?
-Is it capped?
-Does it include a carve-out for the other party's own negligence?
-And does it extend to third-party claims only, or also to direct claims?
+The structural variables that distinguish them: mutual or one-way; capped or uncapped; with or without a carve-out for the other party's own negligence; limited to third-party claims or extended to direct claims as well.

-Scan your contract through LiabilityScore™ before you sign.
-We identify whether your indemnification obligation is one-way or mutual, flag uncapped exposure, and give you specific language to request in negotiations.
-For a broader look at what to check before any commercial contract, see our pre-signature checklist.
+LiabilityScore™ identifies whether an indemnification obligation is one-way or mutual, flags uncapped exposure, and surfaces the language commonly used in negotiated versions of the same contract type.
+For a broader look at the structural variables in any commercial contract, see our pre-signature checklist.

 Before you sign, get a score.